statikbe/laravel-nova-chained-translation-manager/README.md

 There are two ways to change the supported locales.

 #### Option 1
-Public withe config file with the command above and configure it as your needs including your supported locales and editor preference.
+Publish the config file with the command below and configure it with your supported locales and editor preferences.

 ```shell
 php artisan vendor:publish --tag=nova-chained-translation-manager